railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_place.rst

 Start by choosing the most suitable analytic representation for your company before entering it into Open ERP.
-To create the different analytic accounts, use the menu :menuselection:`Financial Management --> Configuration --> Analytic Accounts --> Analytic Accounts`.
+To create the different analytic accounts, use the menu :menuselection:`Financial Management --> Configuration --> Analytic Accounting --> Analytic Accounts --> New Analytic Account`.

 .. figure::  images/account_analytic_form.png
    :align: center